Informatiqal/publiqate-plugins/plugins/smtp/README.md

-# Publiqate-smtp
+# Publiqate SMTP

 Generic SMTP plugin for `Publiqate`

 ## Build and Installation

 Clone this repository.
-Navigate to the `plugins -> mailer` folder and run:
+Navigate to the `plugins -> smtp` folder and run:

 ```bash
 npm run build
 ```

-Once the build process is complete the compiled code will be available in `plugins -> mailer -> dist` folder.
+Once the build process is complete the compiled code will be available in `plugins -> smtp -> dist` folder.

 Copy the content of the `dist` folder somewhere on the server, where `Publiqate` is running and specify the location from where `Publiqate` will load the plugin.